Sanicula

 Sanicula is a genus of plants in family Apiaceae (or Umbelliferae), the same family to which the carrot and parsnip belong.
 This genus has about 45 species worldwide, with at least 22 in North America.
 The common names usually include the terms sanicle or black snakeroot.

 Etymology

-Sanicula comes from sanus, Latin for "healthy", reflecting the use of S. europaea in traditional remedies.
+Sanicula comes from sanus, Latin for "healthy", reflecting the use of Sanicula europaea in traditional remedies.

 List of species

 As of December 2022, Plants of the World Online accepted the following species: